 When I was 18, I used to be a real penny-pincher.
 This is something I learned from my dad…

-When you a teenager, you can’t afford a lot…and you end up with the quintessential “bachelor pad.” (even my female friends had “the look”).
+When you a teenager, you can’t afford a lot…and you end up with the quintessential “bachelor pad.”.
 The flimsy microwave cart.
 The weird cabinet thing that went over the back of the toilet.
 The wobbly torch light (that never wobbled in the store, mind you).

 Eventually I learned not to buy cheap things because…I always ended up buying it again (eventually).
 As I got older, I learned quality stuff lasts longer and is more enjoyable.
 Cheap stuff is just…well…cheap.

 And so it is with investing.
 It’s hard to find arguments against index funds.
 If you’ve done any googling at all, you’ve probably heard of it.
 Usually, index funds are “the way” to invest for “the common man.”

 Translation: they’re a way for “know nothing” investors to feel like they know something about investing.